Puppy Kindergarten Classes

 Puppy classes are the MOST important class you will ever take with your dog.
 Setting your puppy for a foundation of success in their most critical developmental period is essential to having a well-rounded adult dog.
 Puppies have their own set of challenges and developmental hurdles and having a professional to guide you along the way is of utmost importance.
 Puppy classes are as much for you as they are for the puppy.
 Starting a puppy's training during their socialization period helps to create a more confident puppy that has a desire to work with you.
 Our puppy classes are designed to not only help you learn to work with your puppy in creating great training foundation, but to also help you be proactive with having a successful relationship with the puppy, prevent and work through any undesirable puppy behavior, and most importantly, work on socialization for your puppy.
 Puppy Kindergarten with Elite Pet University is the best puppy training you could receive and you will be able to set the stage for having an amazing puppy!

 *COVID Requirements* Due to the COVID pandemic we are limiting the amount of family members that can attend to allow for more social distancing.
-Only 1 family member may attend with their puppy.
-Everyone in attendance will be required to wear masks when inside the building, no exceptions.
-At the first in-person class, you will be required to sign and fill out a waiver stating you have not been exposed to COVID and you are not displaying any symptoms.
+Only 2 family member may attend with their puppy.
+If you have been vaccinated, you will not be required to wear a mask in the building.
+If you are not vaccinated against COVID-19, you will be required to wear a mask in the building.
 If you have any symptoms of COVID, you have tested positive for COVID, or you have been exposed to COVID, you will not be permitted to attend class.

 Puppy Kindergarten: Puppy Kindergarten is for puppies ages 8 weeks - 5 months old.
 Any puppy 5 months old or older will need to sign up for the Freshman Course instead.
 Puppies must be current on vaccination boosters for distemper/parvo and bordetella.
 Puppies must also be parasite-free with a clean fecal from their veterinarian OR proof of being on current heartworm treatment that also covers intestinal parasites.
 You will need to email a copy of proof ahead of classtime or bring a copy to the first class and each time your puppy gets a booster updated.